Mr. McMahon documentary: Powell's combined notes on all six episodes of the Netflix documentary on Vince McMahon - Pro Wrestling Dot Net

 -Tony Atlas said Vince’s legacy will be that he was the greatest promoter of all-time.
 Atlas said that you can’t take that from him even though he’s done things that he doesn’t like or respect.

--Heyman was shown saying that McMahon wants more and more and more.
+-Heyman was shown saying that Vince wants more and more and more.
 He said it doesn’t stop and that’s how you build from a million to a billion to ten billion.

 -Vince was shown being asked about his legacy in 2021.
 Vince said he doesn’t have one.
 He said everyone has a certain feeling about who they think he is, but they don’t know him.
 Vince said a lot of people have confused who his character on television was with who he is.
 Vince said when he looks in the mirror he knows who he is.